Grafana monitoring with Docker. Part 2 - Traces with Tempo

 in a previous article we configured Grafana, Loki and Alloy for logs gathering.

-in this article we are going through configuring Tracing with Tempo, and we assume that previous configurations of a system were already done from the Part 1 of the article series (like Grafana web gui configuration and Caddy web server at least)
+in this article we are going through configuring Tracing with Tempo, and we assume that previous configurations of a system were already done from the Part 1 of the article series (like Grafana web gui configuration and Caddy web server at least).
+Our goal remains configuring Tracing for homelab and your pet projects.
+At the end of an article we mention production grade configuration tips

 Note